Is the Orgreenic Kitchenware Ceramic Green Non-Stick Fry Pan Worth Buying?

 Even when I used no cooking spray at all, my new pan still released the food with minimum fuss.
 I'm not saying I'll never use butter or oil again, of course I will.
 But I can use less and save money over time, and my health as well.

 The two items shown are the overwrap that protects your pan and the inside seasoning instructions.
-The smaller circle also has your warranty, so don't loose it!
+The smaller circle also has your warranty, so don't lose it!

 Does the Orgeenic Pan Save Money?